jbloomlab/SARS-CoV-2-RBD_MAP_Moderna/results/summary/homolog_escape.md

 ```

-    Analyzing homolog escape for all_convalescent, saving plot to results/homologs/all_convalescent_homolog_escape.pdf
+    Analyzing homolog escape for moderna_convalescent_all, saving plot to results/homologs/moderna_convalescent_all_homolog_escape.pdf